For more than a century our history has been profoundly affected by events in Berlin.

 pick-up joints.
 If you don't want to pay then Ficken 3000 (literally Fucking 3000),

 Urbanstrasse 70 in the Neukölln district, tells it like it is in its labyrinthine cellars.
-Or you might just watch the world pass by

-full-on scene.
 In the Eastern part of the city many bars

 are situated around the Schönhauser Allee in the Mitte and Prenzlauer Berg areas.